zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

-The simulation box is or has become too large relative to the size of a neighbor bin (which in turn depends on the largest pair-wise cutoff by default) and LAMMPS is unable to store the needed number of bins.
+The simulation box is or has become too large relative to the size of a neighbor bin (which in turn depends on the largest pair-wise cutoff by default) such that LAMMPS is unable to store the needed number of bins.
 This typically implies the simulation box has expanded too far.
-That can happen when some atoms move rapidly apart with shrink-wrap boundaries or when a fix (like fix deform or a barostat) excessively grows the simulation box.
-This can also happen, if the largest pair-wise cutoff is small.
+That can occur when some atoms move rapidly apart with shrink-wrap boundaries or when a fix (like fix deform or a barostat) excessively grows the simulation box.
+This can also happen if the largest pair-wise cutoff is small.
 In this case, the error can be avoided by using the :doc:`neigh_modify command <neigh_modify>` to set the bin width to a suitably large value.